 Council's ground staff work hard to keep the fields in top condition, and the Sports Rating System was developed for managing ground conditions and maintenance planning.

 If you are interested in using a field you need to speak with Council's Recreation Bookings Coordinator in the first instance.
 Due to the high usage of our fields and long standing seasonal bookings and local schools usage, casual use cannot always be permitted.
 Please refer to the maps of sporting facilities and fields below for more information on Council's sporting facilities and fields.

-Council has compiled a set of sporting fields fact sheets describing the fields and facilities available on our active sporting fields.
+Council has compiled a set of fact sheet describing the fields and facilities available on our active sporting fields, Sporting Fields Fact Sheets

-Please refer to Council's sports field hire application forms for all relevant application forms.
+Please refer to Council's Bookings - Filming and Recreation for all relevant application forms.